 Who Gets The House in A Divorce?

-Nine states implement community property laws: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-Alaska also permits community property division, but only when couples specifically elect this option.
-In these community property states, assets acquired during the marriage (classified as marital property) are typically split equally (50/50), with limited exceptions.
+Nine states adhere to community property laws: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Alaska provides community property division as an optional arrangement for couples.
+In these community property jurisdictions, assets acquired during the marriage (classified as marital property) are typically divided equally (50/50), with limited exceptions.

 One of the spouses buys out the other legal interest and keeps the home